Travel Tips & Frequently Asked Questions

-Bring all the film/memory cards and batteries you think you will need for your trip.
-While they can be purchased overseas, they may be expensive and not readily available at the moment you need them.
+Bring all the film/memory cards and batteries you will need for your trip.
+While they can be purchased overseas, they may be expensive and not readily available.
 Please ask airport personnel for the best way to safely transport film through security.

-The package price per person is based on two persons sharing twin bedded rooms with private facilities in hotels throughout your tour (unless stated otherwise).
-Double bedded rooms for married couples are subject to availability and must be requested.
+The package price per person is based on two persons sharing twin bedded rooms with private facilities in hotels throughout the tour (unless stated otherwise).
+Double beds rooms for married couples are subject to availability and must be requested.
 Triple rooms may be available for family or friends traveling together.
 We discourage triple room accommodations because they are normally not spacious and there is no discount for triple occupancy.
 Triple rooms usually are regular twin or double bedded rooms with a rollaway bed added.
 Single rooms are limited but may be requested at time of booking for an additional charge as noted in the tour brochure.
 While single rooms provide privacy, they are often smaller than twin bedded rooms and may be located away from the group in some hotels.
-We will make every effort (if you so desire) to match you with a same gender roommate when we receive your application, but we do not guarantee a roommate can be matched.
-If a single room must be assigned due to your roommate's cancellation, incompatibility or for any other reason (even at the last moment or while on tour), we must charge you the tour's single supplement or pro-rated amount.
+If you desire a roommate, we will make every effort to match you with a same gender roommate when we receive your application, but we do not guarantee a roommate can be matched.
+If a single room must be assigned due to your roommate's cancellation, incompatibility, or for any other reason (even at the last moment or while on tour), we must charge you the tour's single supplement or pro-rated amount.

 We suggest that you do some research concerning your destination.
-Fodor’s, Frommer’s, Rick Steves and Michelin produce excellent travel guides which may help you plan some activities during leisure time and perhaps provide more detailed, advance knowledge that will enhance a guided sightseeing session.
+Research may help you plan some activities during leisure time and perhaps provide more detailed, advance knowledge that will enhance a guided sightseeing session.

 In most cities, there should be no problem finding someone who speaks at least a little English.
 However, it is recommended that you invest some time, prior to travel, mastering a few simple phrases for daily use to speak in the local language.
 Your sincere attempts at communicating in the native language will be much appreciated and reflect respect for the culture.

 Peter’s Way Tours will be happy to assist you with travel arrangements for your deviation from the scheduled group air and/or land itinerary.
-Restrictions may apply depending on the airline confirmed for the group.
+Restrictions may apply depending on the airline.
 All deviations must be submitted in writing at least 90 days prior to departure (unless otherwise noted on your tour brochure).
 Additional fees will be determined by the changes requested.

 We recommend that you wear your name badge at the airport and during scheduled group activities, especially where entrance fees are necessary.
 This will facilitate group check-in at airports and hotels, as well as identify you as a member of the group with all Peter’s Way Tours representatives.